-On November 28, 2018, the Company entered into a commitment of \$10 million (to be drawn over time) to invest in a unitranche lending program through BCP Great Lakes Holdings LP ("Great Lakes Holdings").
-Funding of \$9.5 million was made under this program through 2019, with an additional \$0.1 million during 2020, and the Company received return of capitals totaling \$1.5 million during 2020.
+On November 28, 2018, the Company entered into a commitment of \$10 million (to be drawn over time) to invest in a unitranche lending program through BCP Great Lakes Holdings LP ("Great Lakes Holdings"), a Delaware limited partnership formed as a co-investment vehicle to facilitate the participation of certain co-investors to invest, directly or indirectly, in BCP Great Lakes Funding LLC.
+Funding of \$9.5 million was made under this program through 2019, with an additional \$0.7 million during 2020, and the Company received return of capitals totaling \$1.5 million during 2020.
+The Company is responsible for its unfunded capital commitment.
 The program underwrites and holds senior secured unitranche loans and seeks to build a diverse portfolio of floating rate, sponsor-backed middle-market loans paying a quarterly cash yield.